-Power is distributed from the house battery bank switch on the Master DC Panel to the DC Distribution Panel located beneath the starboard salon loveseat (Figure 4-4).
+Power is distributed from the house battery bank switch on the Master DC Panel to the DC Distribution Panel inside the port electrical cabinet in the atrium (Figure 4-3).
 Power to DC components is further distributed from the DC Distribution Panel.

-4.1.4 Automatic Charging Relay
+4.1.4 Automatic Charging Relays

-Your Tiara is equipped with an Automatic Charging Relay (ACR).
+Your Tiara is equipped with two Automatic Charging Relays (ACRs).
 An ACR automatically parallels (combines) battery banks during charging, and isolates them when charging has stopped and battery voltage has fallen.
 An ACR is intended to keep a load from discharging both of the battery banks it is connected to.
-The ACR is connected to the port engine battery bank and the starboard engine battery bank.
-The ACR, when in REMOTE MODE, continuously monitors the voltage in the battery banks and, if needed, automatically charges the starboard engine battery bank when the port engine is running.
-The ACR can be accessed from the bottom of the Master DC Panel on the forward engine room bulkhead (Figure 4-5).
+The port ACR is connected to the port engine battery bank and the house battery bank.
+The starboard ACR is connected to the starboard engine battery bank and the house battery bank.
+The ACRs, when in REMOTE MODE, continuously monitor the voltage in the battery banks and, if needed, automatically charge the house battery bank when either main engine is running.
+The ACRs can be accessed from the bottom of the Master DC Panel on the forward engine room bulkhead (Figure 4-5).